Neo-Nazism in Russia: Post-Soviet period

-At the United Nations, Russia introduced a Resolution on Combating the Heroization of Nazism in 2015 and 2016, which contained concerns about the glorification of the Nazi movement and the desecration or destruction of monuments to those who fought against Nazism during World War II.
-On 16 December 2020, a resolution was adopted by the UN General Assembly.
+On 15 August 2007, Russian authorities arrested a student for allegedly posting a video on the Internet which appears to show two migrant workers being beheaded in front of a red and black swastika flag.
+Alexander Verkhovsky, the head of a Moscow-based center that monitors hate crime in Russia, said, "It looks like this is the real thing.
+The killing is genuine ...
+There are similar videos from the Chechen war.
+But this is the first time the killing appears to have been done intentionally."
+The Ministry of Internal Affairs has a history of downplaying and denying neo-Nazi violence: A ministry representative called the beheading video a "fake".
+On November 4, 2025, a racially motivated murder took place in Moscow on the Russian Unity Day.
+The "National Socialist Organization for the Liberation of White Europe" took credit and posted a video of the murder.
+The Ministry again downplayed it and stated it was a conflict between teens.

 Ties to the Russian government

 Since the 2004 Orange Revolution in Ukraine, the Russian government has been routinely accused of collaborating with neo-Nazis in order to fight domestic opposition to Vladimir Putin.
 This policy, known as managed nationalism, led to the increased prominence of the Russian Image group until its collapse in 2009 after the arrest of its leaders for the murders of Stanislav Markelov and Anastasia Baburova.
 Court documents at the trials of Russian Image leaders revealed that the organisation had connections to the Presidential Administration of Russia, that wanted "an organisation, dependent on the authorities, which could control the Russian far right".

 Since the annexation of Crimea by the Russian Federation and the beginning of the Russo-Ukrainian War in 2014, connections between the Russian government and neo-Nazi groups have once again been noted in international news outlets.
 In particular, the Russian Imperial Movement have been noted for their large number of volunteers, including white supremacist militants from throughout Europe.
 Initially important in supporting Russian forces during the 2014–2022 War in Donbas, their relevance has decreased with the 2022 Russian invasion of Ukraine.